cuba-platform/sample-portal/README.md

 * Go to `http://localhost:8080/app` and log in as `admin` / `admin`
 * Open Orders browser to watch your order

-You can change status of your order via Order editor or you can set status `Canceled` by clicking *Cancel order* button in portal
+You can change the status of your order via Order editor or you can set status `Canceled` by clicking *Cancel order* button in the portal application.

 Creating a new position: